hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/376_who_is_a_real_guru.md

 lead us towards perfection.
 We are quite blind to it.
 We do not know anything.
 This sort of humility will open the door of our heart for spiritual truths.
-Truth will never come into our minds so long as there will remain the faintest shadow of Ahamkâra (egotism).
+Truth will never come into our minds so long as there will remain the faintest shadow of Ahamkāra (egotism).
 All of you should try to root out this devil from your heart.
 Complete self-surrender is the only way to spiritual illumination.